 - New traffic to your site and storefront

-Gathering this data may take some extra time and legwork on your part.
-That said, your numbers will clue you in on whether you generated the results you were looking for.
-For example, a single viral post or a handful of glowing reviews can make your campaign totally worthwhile.
+Gathering this data may take some extra time and legwork on your part unless you're using an influencer platform that aggregates your key campaign metrics.
+Your numbers will clue you in on whether you generated the results you were looking for.

-How to Make Your Influencer Seeding Strategy Stand Out
+How to Streamline Your Influencer Seeding Strategy and Earn Content at Scale

 Done right, product seeding can really level up your influencer marketing efforts.

-Want to learn more about how the process works?
-Get in touch with one of our consumer-to-consumer marketing specialists to see how we can get more people posting about your brand ASAP.
+Want to learn more about how our platform works?
+Get in touch with our team to see how we can maximize your influencer marketing ROI with guaranteed content at scale.